bigscience-workshop/bigscience/jz/compute-resources.md

 - `$six_ALL_CCFRSCRATCH` - for checkpoints - make sure to copy important ones to WORK or tarball to STORE
 - `$six_ALL_CCFRWORK` - for everything else
 - `$six_ALL_CCFRSTORE` - for long term storage in tar files (very few inodes!)

-- `/gpfsssd/worksf/projects/rech/six/` - for conda and python git clones that take tens of thousands of inodes - it's a small partition with a huge number of inodes.
-1 TB and 3M inodes.
+- `/gpfsssd/worksf/projects/rech/six/commun/` - for conda and python git clones that take tens of thousands of inodes - it's a small partition with a huge number of inodes.
+1TB and 3M inodes.
+XXX: update this and above once env var was created.

 More specifically: